 Dryness is the first cause of split ends.
 Split hair usually occurs when the hair is exposed to high temperatures, which often results in insufficient natural oils to maintain moisture for the hair.
 Hair is split due to the effects of air, severe sunshine, and humidity changes continuously.
 Especially, split ends are the sign of aging, when the amount of collagen in the body decreases dramatically.

 Collagen supplements are an excellent way to deal with dry, brittle hair.
 Hair’s moisture level is restored.
-As a result, collagen repairs split ends, increases overall hair health, and makes your hair look beautiful.

 B. Benefits Of Collagen For Skin